nesnah2/website/subjects.md

 - **High Demand**: Emotional Intelligence, Stress Management, Dating & Romance
 - **Evergreen**: Career Advancement, Financial Literacy, Physical Fitness
 - **Unique Angle**: Modern Masculinity, Digital Wellness, Community Involvement

+## **🔥 RAW & REAL TOPICS (The Stuff Men Actually Struggle With):**

+- **Loneliness & Isolation** - The epidemic of feeling alone in a connected world
+- **People Pleasing & Validation Seeking** - The exhausting cycle of living for others
+- **Authenticity & Identity Crisis** - Not knowing who you really are anymore
+- **Emotional Suppression** - The cost of "manning up" and hiding feelings
+- **Vulnerability & Connection** - How to be real without feeling weak

+These topics cut to the core of what men are really dealing with but rarely talk about openly.

 Choose the area that resonates most with your personal experience and where you can provide the most value to your audience.